xpavlic4/book-extracts/sports/golf/mental-game/Fred Shoemaker/Extraordinary Golf/README.md

 * ask "what did you learn" instead of "what did you shot"
 * lead by examples (child learn by who you are not by what you say)

-## learning
+## Learning
 Learning and growth require a willingness to explore and take risks which often leads to confusion and discomfort.

-## trust
+## Trust
-Things in your head are you cannot trust, only things ingraid in your body.
-Swing is so complicated you cannot govern in consciously.
-I.e. swing without a swing thought
+Things in your head are those you cannot trust, only things ingrained in your body.
+Swing is so complicated you cannot govern it consciously.
+That's why you should swing without a swing thought

-## competition
+## Competition
-it is you versus you (your competitor supports you in your growth). your competitor is your ally not adversary.
+It is you versus you (your competitor supports you in your growth).
+Your competitor is your ally not adversary.

-## future of golf
+## Future of golf
 * extraordinary people live lives backwards.
 They create a future and live into it.
 Similator to 7 habits: begin with the end of your mind
 * possibility of new future - every thing is open whereas expectations are fixed, either/or and lead to failed expectations.

-## source of consistency
+## Source of consistency
-the deepest part of you doesn't change. you have to experience it and play from it. golf is expression of what you are.
+The deepest part of you doesn't change.
+You have to experience it and play from it.
+Golf is expression of what you are.

 # Exercises

-## putting
+## Putting
-try to be aware of the space behind the hole. your brain doesn't like to putt into unknown areas. that's why many putts are short-term
+Try to be aware of the space behind the hole.
+Your brain doesn't like to putt into unknown areas.
+That's why many putts are short-term.

-## playing
+## Playing
-do not make an excuses when you hit a bad shot. excuses (alias stories) lives in your head and reduces awareness.
+Do not make an excuses when you hit a bad shot.
+Excuses (alias stories) lives in your head and reduces awareness.

-## purpose
+## Purpose
 * write down why you really play golf
 * what makes you really happy

-# driving range
+# Driving range
 * hit a bucket of balls without judging it
 * just observing, not try-to-fix, let the chatter be, no evaluations. let it go as clouds on the sky, just be aware but do not judge them

 ## Concentration
-pick of of:
+Pick of of:
 * the ball
 * the club
 * the body